benjaminheng/knowledge-base/content/tech/vim.md

 My vim config and dotfiles can be found here: https://github.com/benjaminheng/dotfiles/tree/master/nvim/.config/nvim

 I've been using vim since I was 17, after being introduced to it in college.
-Certainly I've used various other editors over the years, though I keep coming back to vim.
-At this point, it seems like I'll never really feel comfortable in another editor.
+Certainly I've used various other editors over the years, though I keep returning to vim.
+At this point it seems like I'll never really feel comfortable in another editor.

 ## Common errors